SebastianTroy/CppEasySerDes/README.md

  [ ] Inline Documentation of why I've created various types and functions, with intended purpose [x] Hide HelperType from the user, implement static passthrough methods inside `esd::JsonClassHelper` itself, hide the `HelperType` from the user
  [x] Create an `esd` directory and move all headers into it, renaming them to remove the `EasySerDes` prefix (except EasySerDes.h!)
- [ ] Remove Json prefixes from type and header names
- [ ] Change type names to match header names
+ [x] Remove Json prefixes from type and header names [x] Change type names to match header names
- [x] Refactor `void SetupHelper()` to `void Configure()` [x] Refactor `RegisterConstruction` to `SetConstruction` so it is clear it should only be called once [x] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [x] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [ ] Refactor `PolmorphicClassHelper` to `PolymorphismHelper`, make it not extend ClassHelper, set child types in class template, removing need for a call to SetChildTypes (is this possible?! still need to call static code somewhere too add the child types!)
+ [x] Refactor `void SetupHelper()` to `void Configure()` [x] Refactor `RegisterConstruction` to `SetConstruction` so it is clear it should only be called once [x] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [x] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [x] Refactor `PolmorphicClassHelper` to `PolymorphismHelper`, make it not extend ClassHelper, remove need for a call to SetChildTypes
+ [ ] Finish PolymorphismHelper README entry above
+ [ ] Attempt to move knowledge of ClassHelper and PolymorphismHelper out of stdLibSupport, perhpas by definind Serialiser overloads in them that are more constrained, OR perhaps by moving the polymorphism check into the DeserialiseInPlace function?
+ [ ] Attempt to define TypeName<T>() using typeid.name()
+ [ ] Add tests for polymorphism with a pure virtual base class [ ] Check if a std::is_polymorphic<> check on types supported by polymorphism is a good idea (perhaps just the BaseClass and not DerivedTypes?)
+ [ ] Push to Github
+ [ ] Add some github extensions (test coverage, auto-running tests, linter e.t.c.)
+ [ ] Zero warnings
+ [ ] 100% test coverage
  [ ] Add to website and link to website in README
+ [ ] In the "Adding It To Your Own Project" section, link to one of my projects that uses this library as a complete example [ ] MAYBE Overhaul of all function calls to include a `Context fullContext`, with `auto currentContext = fullContext.current();` and `currentContext.AddErrorMessage(...)` or `fullContext.GetSharedPointerCache()` (If The type cannot be copied or moved, it would require an existing value to have context.Next() directly in the next function call, which could automatically pick up the function name for stack tracing e.t.c.?)
+ [ ] MAYBE As an extension of the Context idea above, use the context to hide the storage format from the API so that non JSON formats could be supported
- [ ] In the "Adding It To Your Own Project" section, link to one of my projects that uses this library as a complete example [ ] MAYBE POD helper (that would implement the `Configure` function automatically) [ ] MAYBE Enum helper to allow setting of stricter validation of values [ ] MAYBE seperate the `nlohmann::json` requirement from the API, would need an API with some std::library default impl, optional nlohmann impl, and ability for end user to create their own to easily serialise to any format and back, would need to pass as a template param, as it dictates the return type and parameter types of various functions...
+ [ ] MAYBE POD helper (that would implement the `Configure` function automatically) [ ] MAYBE Enum helper that allows the user to set a max and min value, or set allowed values, or set valid flags etc [ ] MAYBE seperate the `nlohmann::json` requirement from the API, would need an API with some std::library default impl, optional nlohmann impl, and ability for end user to create their own to easily serialise to any format and back, would need to pass as a templateparam, as it dictates the return type and parameter types of various functions...
- [ ] create an EnumHelper that allows the user to set a max and min value, or set allowed values, or set valid flags etc

 [Back to Index](#Table-of-Contents)